eeyhsong/NICE-EEG/README.md

 2. get the center images of each test condition (for testing, contrast with EEG features)
    - get images from original Things dataset but discard the images used in EEG test sessions.

-## Get the Features from Pre-Trained Models
+## Get the Features from Pre-Trained Models - Image
 ### Script path
 - ./dnn_feature_extraction/
 ### Data Path (follow the original dataset setting)